Skip to main content

 Elise Alspach, Ph.D., conducts research in a lab at Saint Louis University.
 Photo by Sarah Conroy.

 Alspach and her team used single-cell RNA sequencing in human datasets to understand more about differences in how male and female immune systems respond to tumors.
 Single-cell RNA sequencing allows scientists to learn what’s happening inside individual cells.
-Using this technology, Alspach and her team determined that T-cells that infiltrate female tumors are highly activated and ready to do their jobs identifying tumor cells and killing them.
-They also noted immune suppressive T-cells that are present at greater frequency in male tumors compared to the female tumors.
+Using this technology, Alspach and her team determined that T-cells that infiltrate female tumors are highly activated and ready to identify tumor cells and kill them.
+They also noted immune suppressive T-cells present more frequently in male tumors than in female tumors.

 "We currently don’t understand why males would respond better than females to immune targeting therapies, but this interesting juxtaposition highlights the need for more research into the variable of sex in the immune response against cancer," Alspach said.

-Alspach said the potential of immunotherapy is revolutionary as it not only mediates tumor rejection in patients, but also induces long-term remission.
+Alspach said the potential of immunotherapy is revolutionary as it mediates tumor rejection in patients and induces long-term remission.

-“When we get infected with a virus, the immune system generates a population of cells that can remember that virus and do a better job of eliminating it from your body and so the immune system does the same thing against tumors,” she said.
-“Long-term remissions that we see in patients who are treated with immunotherapies are generated in part by the memory response against that tumor.”
+"When we get infected with a virus, the immune system generates a population of cells that can remember that virus and do a better job of eliminating it from your body, so the immune system does the same thing against tumors,” she said.
+“The memory response against that tumor partly generates long-term remissions that we see in patients treated with immunotherapies."

-Before the advent of immunotherapies, Alspach said cancer treatments were hard on the body and not tumor specific or, in the case of small molecule drugs that targeted specific proteins inside tumor cells, frequently became resistant to therapies.
-Current immunotherapies are typically much better tolerated in more patients, and patients are able to maintain a higher quality of life because the immune system can be educated to specifically target the tumor rather than all the tissues in the body.
+Before the advent of immunotherapies, Alspach said cancer treatments were hard on the body and not tumor-specific or, in the case of small molecule drugs that targeted specific proteins inside tumor cells, frequently become resistant to therapies.
+Current immunotherapies are typically much better tolerated in more patients, and patients can maintain a higher quality of life because the immune system can be educated to specifically target the tumor rather than all the tissues in the body.

 Because immune responses against tumors are different between the sexes, Alspach and her colleagues concluded that it makes sense to potentially design different treatments for male versus female patients.
 In the future, she hopes more appropriate therapeutic strategies will be devised to target the pathways that mediate better tumor control in ways that benefit individual patients.